rschristopher/rschristopher.github.io/src/criticisms/scalability.md

-A future Bitcoin standard could easily scale to millions of sovereign individuals and dynasties, where today's nation states are either relics of a strange past, or if they're still surviving (as many will), they're economically small players amidst tens of millions of sovereigns, competing for wealth and resources like everyone else.
+A future Bitcoin standard could easily scale to millions of sovereign individuals and dynasties, where today's nation states would either be relics of a strange past, or economically small players amidst tens of millions of other sovereigns, competing for wealth and resources like everyone else.